cfu288/mere-medical/apps/docs/blog/2023-03-07-customize-mere-with-plugins.md

 The great thing about building off a current standard like CDS hooks is that CDS hooks built for one PHR could be used for any PHR!

-To quickly summarize CDS hooks - they're HTTP web hooks that get called whenever a user of an EMR takes a specific action, like when a provider opens a patient's chart or starts a medication order for a patient.
+To quickly summarize CDS hooks - they're HTTP web hooks that get called whenever a user of a clinical client, such as a EMR, takes a specific action, like when a provider opens a patient's chart or starts a medication order for a patient.
 The idea is that registered third-party apps can be called whenever one of these actions is triggered and provide real-time feedback to the user about their actions.
 So, for example, a CDS application that can listen for when a doctor is entering a medication order for a specific drug in the EMR can suggest a different medication via a card in the UI of the EMR:

 ![CDS hook flow](https://cds-hooks.org/images/overview.png)